Don’t order online? You can redeem PurityPoints™ by calling Customer Care or when ordering over the phone (24 hrs/7 days) by calling 1-800-471-9206.

-Vital Maca™ contains the top quality extracts MacaTonic™ and Suma extract, 2 energy supporting herbs used worldwide for their beneficial effects on vitality and sexual health.*
+Vital Maca™ contains the quality extracts MacaTonic™ and Suma extract, 2 energy supporting herbs used worldwide for their supportive effects on vitality and sexual health.*

 Introduction to Maca: Tradition and Science